How to Import Excel Files in C#

 The above code gives us this output:

-If we want to import complete Excel file data into our C# project, we can first parse our loaded WorkBook into a DataSet.
-In this way, the complete Excel data would be imported into the DataSet, and WorkSheets on Excel files become DataTables within that DataSet.
-Here it is in action:
+To import complete Excel file data into a C# project, first parse the loaded WorkBook into a DataSet.
+This way, the complete Excel data imports into the DataSet, and WorkSheets in Excel files become DataTables within that DataSet.
+This approach is particularly useful for database operations or when working with data-bound controls.
+Learn more about importing and exporting as DataSet.

 // Import WorkBook into DataSet